-Mowing/swathing of hay fields should be postponed until after the peak of nesting/rearing period of birds and mammals (July 15).
+Mowing/swathing of hay fields should be postponed until after the peak of nesting/rearing period of ground-nesting birds mammals (July Mow/shred 1/3 of open areas per year, preferably in strips or mosaic types of patterns, to create "edge" and structural diversity.
 A wide bar should be placed on the front of the tractor at a height of 1' when mowing to help flush wildlife using this cover.
 Weeds are an important source of food for many wildlife species, therefore minimize weed control practices.
 Use no till/minimum till agricultural practices to leave waste grain and stubble on the soil surface until the next planting season to provide supplemental food or cover for wildlife, control erosion, and improve soil tilth.
 Other forms of supplementing and providing shelter include roadside right-of-way management for ground-nesting birds, establishing perennial vegetation on circle irrigation corners, levees, dikes, terraces, fencerows and field borders, establishing multi-row shelterbelts or renovating old shelterbelts, and protecting and managing old homesites, farmsteads and Conservation Reserve Program cover.
 Annually mow/shred 25% of open areas per year, preferably in strips or mosaic types of patterns, to create "edge" and structural diversity.